macsible/macsible/README.md

 ### Requirements

-Ensure the following requirements are already installed and working:
+Ensure the following requirements are already installed and working on your local system:

 - macOS 10.10, 10.11 or 10.12
 - Command Line Developer Tools